HGmin1159/HGmin1159.github.io/_posts/2021-09-30-secondorder2.md

 $\Rightarrow f(x^{\ast}(t))-f^{\ast} \leq \frac{m}{t}$

-So as t goes to infinity, the duality gap become zero.
+So as it goes to infinity, the duality gap becomes zero.

-We can summarize above result as follow.
+We can summarize the above result as follow.

 >  **Perturbed KKT Condition**
 >